Looking for an easy way to clean your large stove grates? Try this (but read your stove manufacturer's cleaning instructions first!).

 Then scrub them down with a stiff brush, and you should be good to go.

-You see, I have a Bosch dual fuel range that I love.
+I have a Bosch dual fuel range that I love.

 It has 5 burners and three long cast iron grates that go from the front of the stovetop to the back of the stovetop.